 Under the Native Title Act 1993, traditional hunting of turtle is allowed for non-commercial purposes.
 In Moreton Bay Marine Park, relatively small numbers of turtles are hunted for cultural purposes.

 Threats to turtles

 As south-east Queensland's population increases, so does the number of visitors to Moreton Bay Marine Park.
 Each year more turtles are becoming victims of disease, entanglement, boat strike and pollution.
 As well as having the highest known deaths from disease, Moreton Bay Marine Park accounts for approximately 50 percent of boat strikes reported in Queensland.
 Up to 50 turtles every year die from boat strike alone in the marine park.
 They are also seriously threatened by discarded fishing equipment and litter, which can cause injuries or even death from infection, amputation, choking and drowning.
-Turtle entanglements in crab pots are also an increasing problem in Queensland, with abandoned pots and their loose float lines accounting for around 20 reported deaths each year.
+Turtle entanglements in crab pots are also an increasing problem in Queensland, with abandoned pots and their loose float lines accounting for up to 30 reported deaths each year.

 Besides ingesting marine pollution, diseases can also be fatal for turtles.
 Diseases caused by bacteria, viruses and parasitic worms may cause a gaseous build up in their intestines and prevent them from diving.
 A number of turtles in Moreton Bay are infected with a disease called "Green turtle fibropapilloma disease" which causes tumours to grow on and inside the turtle and may even result in death.
 While the cause of this disease is not currently known, evidence suggests pollutants and toxicants in the water may trigger these tumours.

 - Golding, W. & Jones, O. in Limpus, C.J. et al, op cit.